aswin-asokan/iste_bootcamp/pages/task_2.md

-# Task 1: Login Page
+# Task 2: Multi-Page App

 Design a **Multi-page** Flutter application with atleast the following requirements: